-Clean Wave donations (even one-time hair donations) are all made through The Hum Sum.
+Clean Wave donations (even one-time hair ponytail donations) are all made through The Hum Sum.

-We get a lot of wonderful fiber, and our cottage-industry mini-factories have limited space.
-We match donations with the nearest addresses and emergency spill needs.
+We get a lot of wonderful fiber on The Hum Sum, and cottage-industry mini-factories have limited space so matches are made with the nearest addresses and with emergency spill needs.

 Loose hair must be 1 inch (~3 cm) or longer, natural and unbraided.
 Natural hair can be dyed, permed etc. Please note wigs and synthetic extensions won’t be accepted for the oil spill hair mats.

 Please see our short VIDEO for instructions on how to send hair.

-We also always need ponytails that are 4 inches (10cm) or longer, separated from short hair (these are for scrims – the lacy frameworks we fill in with shorter hair, fur, fleece, etc.).
+We always need ponytails that are 4 inches (10cm) or longer, please separate from short hair.
+We use this long hair for scrims for the lacy outer layers of the mats.

-All fiber must be debris free – no garbage, (pins, rocks, rubber bands, extension tips, cigarette butts, foil, food… ) Just pure hair, fur, wool, fleece… If we see trash we have to throw away the whole box because it breaks the felting needles.
+All fiber must be debris free – no garbage, (pins, rocks, rubber bands, extension tips, cigarette butts, foil, food… ) Just pure hair, fur, wool, fleece… If any trash is seen we have to throw away the whole box because debris breaks the felting needles, and that’s dangerous.

-4) Click on the + (on desktop: sidebar bottom left; on mobile: bottom center)
+3) Click on the + (on desktop: sidebar top left; on mobile: bottom center)

-Check your email and nearby hubs will contact you, usually within 72 hours, to accept your gift of fiber.
+Check for email notifications as a nearby hub will contact you, usually within 72 hours, to request your gift of fiber.
 Please click on the email link and accept a request to get an address and tax deductible receipt.